[KB3275] Create a firewall rule to allow/disallow use of a certain application in ESET Cyber Security

 Figure 2-4

-Create a rule to allow or block an application in ESET Cyber Security Pro
+Create a rule to block or allow incoming or outgoing internet communication for an application in ESET Cyber Security

 Figure 3-1